A Mean-Field Game of Market Entry: Portfolio Liquidation with Trading Constraints: Conditional best responses

+The case $\delta=\frac{1}{N}$ corresponds to the $N$-player game.
+In this case we expect the best response property to hold in equilibrium.

-We proceed under the assumption of a seller dominated market.
-By this we mean that the exogenous trading rate $\mu$ is strictly positive.
-This condition will be verified in equilibrium under the assumption that $\bE [\nu] >0$.
-The case of a buyer dominated market is symmetric.
+We proceed under the assumption that the exogenous trading rate $\mu$ is strictly positive.
+For seller-dominated markets this condition will be verified in equilibrium.
 For technical reasons we also need to assume that the map $t \mapsto \eta_t \mu_t$ is non-increasing.
 This assumption, too, will be verified in equilibrium.

 \begin{ass} \begin{itemize} \item[(i)] The function $\mu: [0,T] \to \bR$ does not change sign and w.l.o.g. $\mu > 0$. \item[(ii)] The function $t \mapsto \eta_t \mu_t$ is non-increasing (non-decreasing if $\mu < 0$). \end{itemize} \end{ass}